Gluckasz/eps-vr-game/README.md

 ## Gameplay

+Watch the gameplay on YouTube: [Breaking The Silence gameplay video](https://youtu.be/Wspm9pFDeZ0)

+## Gameplay

 The game is divided into two main phases: the Pre-Dinner Gameplay (VR Exploration Phase) and the Core Dialogue Interaction.

 ### Pre-Dinner Gameplay (VR Exploration Phase)